zesty-io/bdx-connector-integration/README.md

     * Item is entered into the system
     * Item is published
 * Process completes, sync file is written to the ftp

-## Process

-* This endpoint needs to be periodically hit on a daily basis to get new information
-* data needs to be verified to prevent dual entry
-* an notification needs to be written to tell a user when the last sync was